 As the weather improves and lockdown restrictions ease, we are all looking forward to spending more time outdoors over the coming months.
 Our spectacular East Sussex coastline provides a stunning setting for picnics, walks and photographs but please follow some simple steps to make sure you stay safe during your visit.

 There have been some worrying photographs on social media in recent weeks showing people sitting or standing dangerously close to cliff edges.

-We aren’t even talking about the risk of you falling off the edge.
-There’s a hidden and serious danger – weather and sea constantly erode the chalk, and leave it unstable, crumbly, cracked and overhanging, which you can’t see when you’re walking on the top.
-This means that big chunks can fall off without warning, taking with them anyone standing on the edge.
-Being very near to the base of the cliff also puts you at risk of falls from above.
+As well as the risk of falling over the edge, there is a hidden and serious danger – the chalk cliffs are extremely unstable, with many unseen overhangs and cracks which you can’t see when you’re walking on the top.
+This means that big chunks can fall off without warning, taking with them anyone standing near the edge.

 - Use common sense